elham743/file-C-Users-EGIT-Desktop-project-PROJECT1.txt/README.md

 Installation guide:
- You save it in a format HTML and then play
+ You save it in a format HTML and then playy